anyaevostinar/anyaevostinar.github.io/classes/111-w26/lab-merge-sort.md

 2. See if you can detect a difference in the speed of your hybrid sort compared to merge sort!

 ### Bottom Up Merge Sort
 As we've discussed, recursion adds a lot of overhead to a program, so it is more efficient to avoid it if possible.
 You can do that with merge sort by skipping the splitting step and thinking of your list as already a bunch of single items and then using index pointers to track the locations of your "sublists".
 Try out implementing it and compare the timing!
+This is very close to how [Python's built-in](https://en.wikipedia.org/wiki/Powersort) sort actually works.